tkwoo/StereoVisionforADAS/README.md

 ### Acknowledgement

-This project working in CVLab. at Inha Univ.
+This project has been working in CVLab. at Inha Univ.

 http://vision.inha.ac.kr/